-Hakone is one of the greater Tokyo area’s most popular weekend escape destinations, thanks to its beautiful scenery and wealth of rejuvenating onsen (hot springs).
+Hakone, in the shadow of Mount Fuji, is one of the greater Tokyo area’s most popular countryside escape destinations, thanks to its beautiful scenery, luxurious ryokans, and wealth of rejuvenating onsen (hot springs).

-Because Hakone is easily accessed from Tokyo many travelers visit as a day trip, but Hakone is best experienced as an overnight destination including a stay of at least a night or two at a ryokan (Japanese-style inn).
+Because Hakone is easily accessed from Tokyo, many travelers visit as a day trip, though it’s arguably best experienced as an overnight destination, including a stay of at least a night or two at a ryokan (Japanese-style inn).

 When to Visit Hakone